AlloSphere-Research-Group/alive/nime14/README.md

 ## Language

-Our interface extends the Lua programming language with terse yet flexible abstractions for live-coding agent-based worlds.
+Our interface extends the [LuaJIT](http://www.luajit.org) programming language with terse yet flexible abstractions for live-coding agent-based worlds.

 ### Properties and Tags